 While other commodities, such as Brent crude, are expected to see positive price movements, carbon futures for December have plummeted 48 percent this year to €4.28 on the ICE Futures Europe exchange in London.

-The EU gives away or auctions allowances to factories, utilities and airlines, which need them to match their carbon dioxide output or pay fines.
-After handing out more permits than companies needed, the EU in 2014 reduced the surplus by temporarily withholding supplies from almost-daily auctions.
-As those curbs come to an end, and utilities switch to cleaner-burning natural gas, about 520 million additional permits are set to enter the market in the next two years, according to Redshaw.
-Soaking up that extra supply would cost more than 2 billion euros at current prices.
-Industry consultant Energy Aspects Ltd. in London estimates the accumulated surplus will increase by 7.1 percent in the next two years to about the same as the EU’s annual supply.
+The European Union distributes allowances through giveaways and auctions to entities such as factories, utilities, and airlines, which must match their carbon dioxide emissions or pay fines.
+The surplus of permits was temporarily reduced in 2014 through supply withholding, but with the end of those curbs and the shift to cleaner-burning natural gas, an additional 520 million permits are expected to enter the market over the next two years.
+To absorb this surplus would cost over €2 billion at current prices.
+Energy Aspects Ltd. estimates that the accumulated surplus will increase by 7.1 percent in the next two years, reaching levels similar to the EU’s annual supply.

 As Europe prepares for further market reforms, including the implementation of a market reserve, analysts have varying expectations.
 Some, like Espen Andreassen of Markedskraft ASA, anticipate a boost in optimism and prices due to the market stability reserve and efforts to meet the goals of the Paris climate agreement.
 However, Mia Bodin of Bodecker Partners AB remains skeptical, emphasizing the need for supply reductions before expecting any significant changes.
 She predicts prices around €5 per ton by the end of 2017.